 - Do various forms of recognition collectively focus more on the stars or more on the strong and consistent groups of performers across the organization?

-- What aspects of your organization’s identity, values and workforce characteristics most correspond to the needs for of the near future as well as your organizations’ long term future forecasts?
+- What aspects of your organization’s identity, values and workforce characteristics most correspond to the needs for of the near future as well as your organization’s’ long term forecasts?

-Those who define their path, stars or community, and clarify their people systems to align with this decision may prove to be the winners in talent market through attracting and retraining staff who best fit their organizations and are not only happy to help produce solid and successful business and people performance results, but are fully engaged, even passionate about it.
+Those who define their path, stars or community, and clarify their people systems to align with this decision may prove to be the winners in talent market through attracting and retaining staff who best fit their organizations and are not only happy to help produce solid and successful business and people performance results, but are fully engaged, even passionate about it.
+They may also help recruit new talent that helps the organization grow.
+And that is a win-win for everyone.

 Author: Deb Nystrom is an organization development consultant with a specialties in change & transition, facilitation, leadership development, leadership coaching and process facilitation.
 She can be reached at: DebNystrom@Reveln.com or contact her here.